COVID-19 pandemic in mainland China

-Graphics

 Context

 New infectious diseases impose a serious threat to the health of the general public.
 Their origins are often mysterious despite intensive research efforts.
 Although human coronaviruses (CoVs) had been known as major pathogens to cause the common cold, a new species of coronavirus, namely SARS-CoV caused an epidemic involving 29 countries during 2002–03 which infected 8098 persons and killed 774 of them.
 The evidence shows that the virus might have originated from an animal coronavirus, but somehow entered the human population.
 Its outbreak also implies that animal coronaviruses could be a potential danger to humans.

 Since the 2003 SARS outbreak, the general public and the scientific community in China have been worried about the potential return of the deadly virus which motivated the Chinese government to reform its public health system to handle the next public health crisis.
 As part of the reform, China expanded the laboratory networks to handle the pathogens of the infectious diseases which included a newly built BSL-4 laboratory in Wuhan and a national key laboratory to investigate into pneumonia with unclear causes.
 Zeng Guang, the chief scientist at China CDC believed that a quicker publication of the epidemic information was a lesson that China learned from the SARS outbreak as the lack of information release worsened the outbreak.

 With the improved public health system, China managed to handle several public health emergencies.
 In coping with the 2009 H1N1 flu outbreak starting from Mexico, China developed and distributed vaccines to 100 million people within months as an active prevention.
 During the 2013 H7N9 outbreak in East China, the country's health system identified the pathogen 5 days after the outbreak.
 Test kits for diagnosis were designed and distributed to all mainland provinces 3 days after the identification.
 Within months, effective vaccines were developed.
-Besides, Chinese academic Li Lanjuan and her group was the first to reveal the virus's transmission methods, molecular mechanisms and effective treatment.
+Chinese academic Li Lanjuan and her group were the first to reveal the virus's transmission methods, molecular mechanisms and effective treatment.